What is glaucoma?

 Glaucoma happens if fluid builds up in your eye, which increases the pressure within your eye.

-Fluid builds up because something blocks the normal fluid drainage path.
-What blocks the fluid drainage path?
+In glaucoma, fluid builds up because something blocks the normal fluid drainage path.

 You can get glaucoma at any age, but it is much more common as you get older.